 In fact, the District did not have an elected city government until the passage by Congress of the Home Rule Act of 1973.
-The act handed day-to-day administration of the city government to an elected mayor and a thirteen-member city council.
+The act handed day-to-day administration of the city government to an elected mayor and a thirteen-member City Council.

-While most residents are aware that the District lacks voting representation in the Senate and the House of Representatives, many may not be aware that the city is also deprived of budget autonomy-the ability to have ultimate authority over how to spend the money it collects.
-Indeed, every law passed by the DC Council and signed by the mayor needs congressional approval.
-That includes our budget, even though DC residents and businesses provide a majority of the funds.
+While most residents are aware that the District lacks voting representation in the Senate and the House of Representatives, many may not be aware that the city is also deprived of full budget autonomy-the ability to have ultimate authority over how to spend the money it collects, although recent actions by DC policymakers and voters have increased our level of autonomy.
+Indeed, every law passed by the DC Council and signed by the mayor can be modified or even rejected by the Congress, with the DC budget being a special case.
+Until recently, the DC budget could go into effect only after the Congress approved it; in contrast, other legislation passed by the District goes through a 30-day period of congressional review, and then becomes law if Congress fails to do anything to modify it.